-NC-SARA helps expand students’ access to educational opportunities and ensures more efficient, consistent, and effective regulation of distance learning programs.
-Here are a few fast facts about NC-SARA:
+The National Council for State Authorization Reciprocity Agreements (NC-SARA) helps expand students’ access to educational opportunities and ensures more efficient, consistent, and effective regulation of distance learning programs.

-- In Fall 2019 (the latest-available data), more than three million students were enrolled exclusively in distance education programs at NC-SARA-participating institutions – a 7.5 percent increase over fall 2018 enrollments.
+- In Fall 2020 (the latest-available data), almost six million students were enrolled exclusively in distance education programs at SARA-participating institutions.

 - State Authorization Reciprocity Agreements are voluntary agreements among member states, districts, and territories; entities that no longer wish to participate in such an agreement may simply withdraw.